tharmes42/vCamDesk/README.md

 background you

-If you want to leverage background removal you need XSplit vCam, which you can get here (affiliate link, no additional cost for you but you purchase supports this tool): https://link.xsolla.com/uLZFgSKG
+If you want to leverage background removal you need XSplit vCam, which you can get here (affiliate link, no additional cost for you, but your purchase supports this tool): https://link.xsolla.com/uLZFgSKG

 If you want the all in one solution, you should have a look at Personify Presenter.